anyboxhq/everything-okjson/integrations/README.md

 We provide integrations for common productivity apps.
 Currently we support [Alfred][alfred], [LaunchBar][launchbar] and [Raycast][raycast] out-of-the-box.
 But you can easily write your own if you are not using any of these.

 ## URL Schemes
-OK JSON supports three types of URL Schemes.
+OK JSON supports four types of URL Schemes.
 These official integrations are just wrappers around those URL Schemes.

 1. View JSON String in Pasteboard